wcwitt/symmetrix/README.md

 The `pair_symmetrix` subdirectory, which enables integration with LAMMPS, is licensed under the [GNU General Public License (GPLv2)](pair_symmetrix/LICENSE) to maintain consistency with LAMMPS.

+### Acknowledgements

+An early phase of this project, leading to the Kokkos-based MACE implementation, was supported by the Schmidt Sciences Virtual Institute for Scientific Software (VISS).
+This engagment involved key contributions from Dave Brownell and Ketan Bhardwaj of the Center for Scientific and Software Engineering at Georgia Tech.